 Rachel Woodruff, PhD, Lecturer in Biology

-Professor Woodruff is a full time faculty member in the Biology Department and teaches undergraduate genetics and cancer biology, as well as "Molecular Biotechnology" for first year GC students and advanced undergraduates.
-Rachel received her PhD in biology from MIT and prior to coming to Brandeis taught biology at MIT and Biochemistry at Suffolk University.
+I am a full time faculty member in the Biology Department and teach undergraduate genetics and cancer biology, as well as “Molecular Biotechnology” for first year GC students and advanced undergraduates.
+I received a PhD in biology from MIT and prior to coming to Brandeis taught biology at MIT and Biochemistry at Suffolk University.